NH Family Hikes

 About the Hike:

 At the top are wide areas of pretty ledges, made of a rock called quartzite, a type of compact quartz.
 From these expansive ledges, views extend a great distance into southern NH and eastern Vermont.
 Many small hills and towns are seen in the flat areas of Vermont, while mountains dominate in the NH view.
 In the distance are Mt.
 Cardigan, Mt.
 Kearsarge, and Croydon Peak, but the most noticeable feature is the massive wooded ridge of nearby Smarts Mountain.
 If you look closely, you can spot its fire tower.
-After enjoying these great views, many hikers return home, unfortunately missing what is possibly the most exciting part of the hike.
-Return to the junction, and continue straight across (passing your ascent route on the right) onto North Cube Side Trail.
-This short spur path leads 0.3 miles across the ledges to the open north peak, where there are wide views over the countryside to the north.
+After enjoying these thrilling views, continue 0.1 miles on the trail past the summit and drop down into the woods to a trail junction with the Mt.
+Cube Trail.
+Continue straight across onto North Cube Side Trail.
+This inexplicably less-used spur path leads 0.3 miles across the ledges to the open north peak, where there are tremendous views over the countryside to the north.
+The trail descends through the woods briefly, with some rough terrain, into a scenic sub-alpine area.
+Watch for trail markings carefully as the trail bears right across the first ledge and continues through another patch of forest out to the vast open ledges.
+Follow the narrow path through the low bushes and climb up to the highest ledges to find a great spot to take in the scenery.
 In the center of the view is lofty Mt.
 Moosilauke, seen over Upper Baker Pond.
 Far to the west is Piermont Mountain, with the Benton Range in the distance.
 Cliff-faced little Webster Slide Mountain is seen under Moosilauke, with Mt.
 Clough above.
 To the east of Moosilauke, many of the high White Mountain peaks can be found, including Mt.
 Osceola, in the center.
 Off to the east is the long ridge of Carr Mountain.
 You may want to spend more time here, as you are likely to find it far less crowded than the summit of Mt.
 Cube.

 Printable directions page